 In New Brunswick, there are fifteen First Nation communities that have commercial harvesting agreements with the Minister of Natural Resources and Energy Development.
 Approximately 5% of the total Crown Forest annual allowable harvest has been allocated under these agreements.
 Each First Nation community generates economic benefits from their Crown wood allocation through the harvesting and selling of the wood to local mills, including those owned by Interfor.
 First Nation communities may harvest the wood through their community members or contracting forestry companies.
-Through these agreements, the province shares royalties generated from the sale of the harvested Crown timber to each community which is used to support important community programs.
+Through these agreements, the province shares royalties generated from the sale of the harvested Crown timber with each community to support important community programs.